A rough statistic for the return rate of shoes purchased over the internet is often quoted as between 20% and 35%.

 The study did at least indicate that shoes were amongst the highest items returned, stating:

 The Copenhagen Economics study also re-inforced the Zappos model: namely that high return rates can be a good thing for retailers of shoes.
-It stated:
+It said:

 What are the problems for retailers with high return rates?